-Exercise is a recommended component of treatment for any autonomic disorder including POTS.
+Exercises for autonomic disorders is a recommended component of treatment including POTS.
 Your doctor or physical therapist will assign goals and stipulate target heart ranges to achieve but not exceed.

-Unless your physical therapist or personal trainer understands POTS, you could be assigned inappropriate upright exercises like walking on a treadmill or riding an upright exercise bike.
+Unless your physical therapist or personal trainer understands autonomic disorders; you could be assigned inappropriate upright exercises like walking on a treadmill or riding an upright exercise bike.

 The patient must build up tolerance over time and should not attempt upright exercises for several months.
 (Note that this varies from case to case.)

 Dysautonomia International provides the following home exercises tips.
 REMEMBER, never start an exercise program without consulting your doctor!

 Remember to be patient with yourself, especially if you are suffering from reconditioning; as a consequence of a long period of inactivity.
 Remember that even 1-2 minutes a day is progress; so long as you stay with it and work to increase your tolerance.

 - Leg Pillow Squeeze – In a reclining position, place a folded pillow between your needs.
 Squeeze and hold for 10 seconds.
 Repeat.

 - Arm Pillow Squeeze – Fold the pillow and squeeze it between your hands in a “praying” position for 10 seconds.
 Repeat.